marwan-ramzi/Image_Classifier/README.md

 #Developer: Marwan Ramzi

 I am developing the code for now.
+I'll be using this dataset of 102 flower categories.
+Link for the dataset: https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html